 The method of 9.6.1 is a production control test.
+It should be carried out only by experienced operators at the anodizing plant; results obtained by others might not be valid.

 A surface abrasion resistance test shall be carried out at least once per shift on the finished products from each anodizing tank.